Judge finds mass firings of federal probationary workers were likely unlawful

 “What it means in practical effects is the agencies of the federal government should hear the court’s warning that that order was unlawful,” said Danielle Leonard, an attorney for the coalition, after the hearing.

+“This ruling by Judge Alsup is an important initial victory for patriotic Americans across this country who were illegally fired from their jobs by an agency that had no authority to do so,” said Everett Kelley, national president of the American Federation of Government Employees.

+“These are rank-and-file workers who joined the federal government to make a difference in their communities, only to be suddenly terminated due to this administration’s disdain for federal employees and desire to privatize their work."

-Emails for comment to the Office of Personnel Management and the U.S. Department of Justice were not immediately returned Thursday.
+An email seeking comment from the Office of Personnel Management was not immediately returned Thursday.
+Michelle Lo, an assistant U.S. attorney with the Department of Justice, declined to comment.

 Alsup ordered the personnel office to inform a limited number of federal agencies represented by the five nonprofits that are plaintiffs in the lawsuit, which include veterans, parks, small businesses and defense.
 He seemed particularly troubled by firings expected at the Department of Defense.